open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 We can check this by plugging in the value of the last sync transition time on *Stream B*: :code:`(125 - 127) * 1.02 + 12 = 111.96`.
 Rounded to the nearest integer, this is **112**, which is the actual time of the last sync transition on *Stream A*.

-Understanding how to perform this basic procedure is extremely useful, since it will allow you to synchronize any data streams, even ones that are recorded by different data acquisition systems.
-As long as they share one digital input line, they can be synchronized offline.
+Understanding how to perform this basic procedure is extremely useful, since it will allow you to synchronize any data streams, even ones that are recorded by separate pieces of software.
+As long as the recorded streams share one input line, they can be synchronized offline.

 The Open Ephys GUI can perform these calculations in real time, provided the hardware and software are set up correctly.
 However, it's still important to know what's going on under the hood, in case you need to troubleshoot your setup.